peishuli/WSL/README.md

 $ sudo apt-get update
 $ sudo apt-get install -y kubectl
 ```
-Now that with Kubectl CLI installed, you need to wire it to the Kubernetes cluster that is running in Docker CE under windows by executing the fullowing commands:
+Now that with Kubectl CLI installed, you need to wire it to the Kubernetes cluster that is running in Docker CE under windows.
+You can achieve this by setting the *KUBECONFIG* environment varible in .bashrc as follows:
 ```
 $ echo "KUBECONFIG=/mnt/c/Users/lipeishu/.kube/config ; export KUBECONFIG" >> ~/.bashrc
 $ source ~/.bashrc